kunhwiko/concepts/cloud/kubernetes/I-security.md

 a) Secrets are namespaced resources that can contain sensitive info such as credentials and tokens.
 To limit access to secrets, they should be put in namespaces accessible only to a limited set of users or services.
-b) Secrets are stored as unencrypted plain text in etcd and are typically base64 encoded when kubelets download them to local nodes.
-Kubelets will typically download these secrets through the API server via TLS and store them in node memory (i.e. never to disk) are deleted when not needed.
+b) Secrets are stored as unencrypted plain text in etcd and are typically base64 encoded when kubelets download them to worker nodes.
+Kubelets will typically download these secrets through the API server via TLS and store them in node memory (i.e. never to disk), and are deleted when not needed.
 c) Secrets can be mounted as files via volumes, specified in service accounts, or be picked up as container environment variables.
 The same secret can be mounted to multiple pods.
 ```